fakedrake/fakedrake.github.com/content/when-printks-are-too-many.md

 category: kernel
 slug: when-printks-are-too-many
 author: Chris Perivolaropoulos
-summary: Clean your code from your extra printks with git.
+summary: Clean kernel source from debugging printks with git

 As I am too lazy to be using proper debugging methods (although what proper debugging methods can be